Vodhin/estate/README.md

 Download ALL files and replace all existing files on your website with current.
 Run your Check Database Validity on the Estate tables and fix any entries that are found.
 Then go to the Preference section of the Estate Plugin and Save your preferences.

+STILL NEEDED TO FINISH:
+Community/Sub-division/Village data: need to build the forms for Features, Images, and Details

 DEVELOPMENT/REVISION HISTORY: